Magically Binding Contract

 explanation most of the time is that A Wizard Did It

 .
 The basic idea here is that magic is the law, and will punish anyone who tries to go back on a contract.
-In other cases, the question of punishment doesn't even arise - the magic compels signatories to abide by the terms whether they want to or not.
-Even if the person who receives the benefits may be unable to perform Releasing From The Promise
+In other cases, the question of punishment doesn't even arise-the magic compels signatories to abide by the terms whether they want to or not.
+Even the person who receives the benefits may be unable to release them

-Any character who makes such a contract has no choice but to fulfil it somehow.
+Any character who makes such a contract has no choice but to fulfill it somehow.
 Loopholes

 are, as always, still permitted.
 Physically destroying a contract can also absolve the penalties.
 In some cases, magic apparently only works with the magicee's permission.